Resend Email Marketing

 ## Common Mistakes To Avoid With Resend

-- **Maintaining Two Preference Systems:** Unsubscribes and preferences should not be split across tools without a clear rule.
-Pick the place that controls subscriber status.
+- **Maintaining Two Preference Systems:** Do not split unsubscribes and preferences across tools unless you have a clear rule.
+Choose the tool that controls subscriber status.

 - **Skipping The Test Send:** Send a test through the same delivery connection you will use for the real campaign, not through a separate inbox.

-- **Ignoring Provider Limits:** Check account approval, send rate, daily limits, domain status, and policy rules before planning a launch.
+- **Ignoring Service Limits:** Check account approval, sending speed, daily limits, domain status, and service rules before planning a launch.

 ## How Mailrith Fits